awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 ## Tag Restrictions<a name="tag-restrictions"></a>

 The following basic restrictions apply to tags:
-+ Maximum number of tags per resource—50
++ Maximum number of tags per resource – 50
++ For each resource, each tag key must be unique, and each tag key can have only one value\.
-+ Maximum key length—127 Unicode characters in UTF\-8
++ Maximum key length – 127 Unicode characters in UTF\-8
-+ Maximum value length—255 Unicode characters in UTF\-8
++ Maximum value length – 255 Unicode characters in UTF\-8
++ If your tagging schema is used across multiple services and resources, remember that other services may have restrictions on allowed characters\.
+Generally allowed characters are: letters, numbers, and spaces representable in UTF\-8, and the following characters: \+ \- = \. \_ : / @\.
 + Tag keys and values are case\-sensitive\.
-+ Do not use the `aws:` prefix in your tag names or values because it is reserved for AWS use\.
-You can't edit or delete tag names or values with this prefix\.
++ Don't use the `aws:` prefix for either keys or values; it's reserved for AWS use\.
+You can't edit or delete tag keys or values with this prefix\.
 Tags with this prefix do not count against your tags per resource limit\.
-+ If your tagging schema is used across multiple services and resources, remember that other services may have restrictions on allowed characters\.
-Generally allowed characters are: letters, spaces, and numbers representable in UTF\-8, plus the following special characters: \+ \- = \. \_ : / @\.

 You can't terminate, stop, or delete a resource based solely on its tags; you must specify the resource identifier\.
 For example, to delete snapshots that you tagged with a tag key called `DeleteMe`, you must use the `DeleteSnapshots` action with the resource identifiers of the snapshots, such as `snap-1234567890abcdef0`\.